jysword/raft/README.md

 ## Documentation

-For complete documentation, see the associated [Godoc](http://godoc.org/github.com/hashicorp/raft).
+For complete documentation, see the associated [Godoc](http://godoc.org/github.com/jysword/raft).

-To prevent complications with cgo, the primary backend `MDBStore` is in a separate repository, called [raft-mdb](http://github.com/hashicorp/raft-mdb).
+To prevent complications with cgo, the primary backend `MDBStore` is in a separate repository, called [raft-mdb](http://github.com/jysword/raft-mdb).
 That is the recommended implementation for the `LogStore` and `StableStore`.

-A pure Go backend using [BoltDB](https://github.com/boltdb/bolt) is also available called [raft-boltdb](https://github.com/hashicorp/raft-boltdb).
+A pure Go backend using [BoltDB](https://github.com/boltdb/bolt) is also available called [raft-boltdb](https://github.com/jysword/raft-boltdb).
 It can also be used as a `LogStore` and `StableStore`.

 ## Tagged Releases

-As of September 2017, HashiCorp will start using tags for this library to clearly indicate major version updates.
+As of September 2017, jysword will start using tags for this library to clearly indicate major version updates.
 We recommend you vendor your application's dependency on this library.

 * v0.1.0 is the original stable version of the library that was in master and has been maintained